 Age distributions of catches were estimated using age-length keys (Allen 1966).
 Age-length keys were constructed for each grid sampled and applied to the length distribution of the catch from that grid.
 This procedure afforded independent estimation of the age distribution of the catch from each grid, and thus avoided possible bias due to age composition differences among grids (Kimmura 1977).
 Estimated age distributions from each grid were then compared with a G-test (Sokal and Rohlf 1981).
-The computer program, CHITAB, facilitated computation of the attained significance level for the G-test (Statistical Research Laboratory 1976).
-A length-frequency polygon of combined catch of all grids was also constructed determine the size of complete recruitment to the trap net fishery.
+The computer program, CHITAB, facilitated computation of the attained significance level for the G-test (Statistical Research 1976). Α length-frequency polygon of Laboratory the grids was also constructed combined catch of all to determine the size of complete recruitment to the trap net fishery.